swcarpentry/training-course/_posts/2014/05/2014-05-29-motivational-video-for-regular-expressions-2.md

 categories:
   - Motivation
 ---
 Here is my motivational video for regular expressions.
-Im sorry it is a little long, I didn&#8217;t have time to make it shorter.
+Im sorry it is a little long, I didn't have time to make it shorter.

 [Regular Expressions video on Google Drive][1]